Blog

 How much can I earn as a Composer?

 Salaries and fees can vary a lot depending on the type of production, and the individual’s skill level and experience.
-Composers may be paid per minute of completed music.
-The average salary for a Composer is around £40,000 per year, across the different industries.
+Composers may be paid per minute of completed music and you might be paid royalties for usage of the composed score.
+The Writer's Guild 2015 recommendations suggests £15,000 per element (book, music, lyrics) for a musical, plus a £600 per week fee for workshops or rehearsals.

 References